aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 ## Migration Overview

 In order to perform a successful migration, there are a number of tasks that customers must complete before the migration can begin.
-The first task is pre-migration.
-This step is necessary to ensure that all ASEA resources deployed are in the correct state, by updating ASEA to the latest version, and evaluating and manually remediating the resource drift of resources deployed by ASEA using the provided migration scripts.
+The first task is generating the configuration file for the migration tool.
+Followed by steps that are necessary to ensure that all ASEA resources deployed are in the correct state, by updating ASEA to the latest version, and evaluating and manually remediating the resource drift of resources deployed by ASEA using the provided migration scripts.
 Once the resources are remediated, customers will then enable a new configuration option in the ASEA configuration that will execute the ASEA state machine to prepare the environment by only removing resources that are necessary to run ASEA state machine deployments, and other ASEA specific tasks.
 This last run will also effectively disable all ASEA CloudFormation custom resources from modifying any of the resources that have been deployed.
 After the final ASEA state machine run, the ASEA installer stack can be removed from the environment to completely disable ASEA and remove the state machine.

-Once the installer stack has been removed, the customer will then run a script that will create a snapshot of every resource in every account and region that ASEA has deployed, and store that file in S3.
+Once the installer stack has been removed, the customer will then run a script that will create a snapshot of every resource in every account and region that ASEA has deployed, and store that file in S3 and CodeCommit.
 This snapshot will be used by the LZA to identify ASEA specific resources that must be modified or referenced in later stages for dependencies.
 Once the mapping file is generated, the LZA configuration file generation script can also be run.
 This file in conjunction with the snapshot generated above, will be used to create the LZA configuration files that will be used to reference the ASEA generated resources.

 After the configuration files are generated, these files will be placed in a CodeCommit repository residing in the home installation region of ASEA.
 Then, the LZA can be installed and reference the configuration repository created above.
 During the installation, the LZA will reference the newly created configuration, and the pipeline will install two additional stages.
 The first stage created will evaluate and created references that the LZA specific stacks can reference based off of configuration changes.
 This stage is executed before any core LZA stages are executed.
 The last stage created for migrated environments is executed after all LZA stages are executed.
 This stage is responsible for adding dependencies created by the LZA to ASEA stacks to ensure that all resources are handled correctly during the execution of the LZA CodePipeline.